MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`customScriptArguments`** - **Arguments**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 The custom script will be invoked with arguments passed.
-Build/Release variables can be used which makes it easy to use secrets.
+Build/Release variables can be used, which makes it easy to use secrets.
 <!-- :::editable-content-end::: -->
 <br>